suterma/focus-finder/README.md

 # flink
-A browser extension that adds unobtrusive direct (fragment) links to and for elements on a web page.
-This enables you to share a link directly to a specific part of a web page.
+Share direct links to parts of a web page.
+Flink is a browser extension that adds unobtrusive direct (fragment) links to and for elements on a web page.
+This enables you to create a link directly to a specific part of a web page.

 For Firefox only, so far.